projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 when creating a VCPU for the guest Operating System.
 This makes the VCPU management code much simpler.

-``vcpu_affinity`` in ``vm config`` help to decide which physical CPU a VCPU in a VM affine to, then finalize the fixed mapping.
+``cpu_affinity_bitmap`` in ``vm config`` helps to decide which physical CPU a VCPU in a VM affines to, then finalize the fixed mapping.
+When launching an user VM, need to choose pCPUs from the VM's cpu_affinity_bitmap that are not used by any other VMs.

 Flexible CPU Sharing
 ********************

-This is a TODO feature.
+To enable CPU sharing, ACRN hypervisor could configure IORR (IO sensitive Round-Robin) or BVT (Borrowed Virtual Time) scheduler policy.

-To enable CPU sharing, the ACRN hypervisor could configure "round-robin scheduler" as the schedule policy for corresponding physical CPU.
+``cpu_affinity_bitmap`` in ``vm config`` helps to decide which physical CPU two or more vCPUs from different VMs are sharing.
+A pCPU can be shared among Service OS and any user VMs as long as local APIC passthrough is not enabled in that user VM.

-``vcpu_affinity`` in ``vm config`` help to decide which physical CPU two or more VCPUs from different VMs are sharing.
+see :ref:`cpu_sharing` for more information.

 CPU management in the Service VM under static CPU partitioning
 ==============================================================